Infant Hearing Development

 While your baby can hear before they are born, an infants hearing development happens quickly as your baby learns to understand what they are hearing in the world around them!
 At birth, a newborn’s middle ear is full of fluid, which slightly impairs hearing.
 Your baby will pay attention to loud, high pitched voices and responds to familiar sounds, like you or your partner’s voice.
 By one month, babies can tell the difference between some sounds, like “pa” and “ba.”
 Around two to three months, most babies get quiet or smile when they hear familiar voices.
 They may startle at loud sounds.
 When feeding, they will begin to start or stop sucking in response to sounds.

-Talking and reading to your child even at this young age helps them develop a feel for the cadence of language.
+Talking and reading to your child even at this young age helps them develop a feel for the cadence of language (related post: The Best Books for Babies Under 6 Months).
 Simply narrating what you are doing may fascinate your baby at this age.
 A white noise machine may help your baby calm down as it reminds them of the noises they heard in the womb.

 At about four months, your baby will start to look for the source of sounds, and follow sounds with their eyes.
 For example, if mom is walking and talking, her baby will probably move his head or eyes as she passes by.
 Between four and six months, your baby will respond to changes in your tone of voice, notice toys that make sounds, and pay attention to music.
 They will try to imitate sounds around six months and babble in a pattern similar to speech.
 Around this time, time your baby will begin to recognize and respond to their name.
 This is also when your baby will begin to look for sources of sounds that aren’t a person, like a dog barking or the dishwasher running.